Go to the Staff section

 The Academic Policy & Quality Office will arrange for payment of your fees on receipt of your annual report (for details about submission of reports, see section 8) - you do not need to make a separate claim for your fee.
 Fees are processed in the pay run for the month following submission of the report, and the funds deposited in bank accounts on the last day of the month.
 The APQO will make arrangements to pay your fee using the bank account details you provided at the time you accepted your appointment as external examiner (or at the time of the most recent update request).
 Please notify us as soon as possible if these details change.

-Fees are calculated on the basis of the size (in student numbers) of the programme examined, using a multiplier of £10 per full-time equivalent, rounded up to a minimum of £250, or down to a maximum of £800, as appropriate.
-An additional flat fee of £50 is added to this payment for attendance at the relevant examination committee meeting.
-If you examine on any of the University’s overseas collaborative programmes and are required to travel to a partner organisation, you may also be paid an additional fee to compensate you for the time away.
+Fees are currently calculated on the basis of the size (in terms of student numbers) of the programme examined, using a multiplier of £10 per full-time equivalent, rounded up to a minimum of £250, or down to a maximum of £800, as appropriate.
+An additional flat fee of £50 is added to this payment to cover attendance at the relevant examination committee meeting/s.

 Tax will not automatically be deducted from fee payments, unless specifically requested, and it is therefore the individual’s responsibility to meet their tax liabilities.
 If you would like income tax to be deducted before payment of your fee, please inform the APQO on acceptance of your appointment so that we can ensure this is set up correctly on our Payroll system.